Holly Holm: Post championship

 In a return to the women's featherweight division, Holm challenged Cris Cyborg for the UFC Featherweight Championship on December 30, 2017, in the main event at UFC 219.
 She lost the fight via unanimous decision.
 This fight earned Holm her second Fight of the Night bonus.

 Holm faced Megan Anderson on June 9, 2018, at UFC 225.
 She won the fight via unanimous decision.

 Holm was expected to face Aspen Ladd in a bantamweight bout on March 2, 2019, at UFC 235.
 However, on January 31, 2019, it was reported the pairing was no longer taking place at the event.

 On March 20, it was reported that Holm signed a new six-fight contract with the UFC.

 Holm faced Amanda Nunes for the Women's bantamweight championship on July 6, 2019, at UFC 239.
 She lost the fight via technical knockout in round one after being dropped by a head kick and finished with follow-up punches by Nunes.

 Holm was scheduled to face Raquel Pennington on October 6, 2019, at UFC 243.
 However, on September 27, it was revealed that Holm withdrew from the bout due to a hamstring injury and the bout was cancelled.
 The pair was rescheduled to fight on January 18, 2020, at UFC 246.
 She won the fight via unanimous decision.

 Holm was scheduled to face Irene Aldana on August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan, but Aldana withdrew after testing positive for COVID-19.
 Holm was removed from the card as well and the pairing was rescheduled for October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
 Holm won the fight by a unanimous decision.

 Holm was scheduled to face Julianna Peña on May 8, 2021, at UFC on ESPN 24.
 However, Holm was forced to withdraw from the bout, citing hydronephrosis.

 Holm was scheduled to face Norma Dumont in a featherweight bout on October 16, 2021, at UFC Fight Night 195.
 However, Holm withdrew from the bout due to a knee injury, and she was replaced by Aspen Ladd.

 Holm faced Ketlen Vieira on May 21, 2022, at UFC Fight Night 206.
 She lost the fight via controversial split decision.
 18 out of 20 media outlets scored the bout as a win for Holm.

+Having one bout left on her prevailing contract, Holm signed a new six-fight contract with the UFC in late 2022.

-Holm is scheduled to face Yana Kunitskaya on March 25, 2023, at UFC on ESPN 43.
+Holm faced Yana Santos on March 25, 2023, at UFC on ESPN 43.
+She won the fight via unanimous decision.

+Holm faced Mayra Bueno Silva on July 15, 2023, at UFC on ESPN 49 as a replacement for an injured Miesha Tate whom Bueno Silva was originally scheduled to face at UFC on ESPN 46.
+She lost the fight via ninja choke in the second round.
+In mid-October 2023, the bout was overturned to a No Contest after Bueno Silva was suspended by the Nevada State Athletic Commission for a positive pre-fight test.